 |---|---|---|

-| Tuition | $48,301 | $48,301 |
+| Tuition | $44,450 | $51,919 |

 | Fees | $1,610 | $1,610 |

-Learn more about STJ tuition and fees.
+Find out more about St. John’s University-New York tuition and fees.

-The following table and chart show the ethnic background for students who recently graduated from St John's University - New York with a bachelor's in natural resources & conservation.
+The following table and chart show the ethnic background for students who recently graduated from St. John’s University-New York with a bachelor’s in natural resources & conservation.

 | Ethnic Background | Number of Students |